 Gallstones can lead to the development of abdominal pain in some people.
 Pain caused by gallstones often occurs in the middle or right side of the upper abdomen beneath the ribcage.
 Depending upon the size and location of the gallstone, abdominal pain can radiate into the upper back.
 Certain people notice that these symptoms worsen after eating a meal that is high in fat, such as a cheeseburger or pizza.
 Some people also experience episodes of abdominal gas, nausea or discomfort after eating.
 Chronic diarrhea can also develop in people with gallstones.
 Abdominal pain caused by gallstones is typically intermittent and can last for about an hour.
 Episodes of abdominal pain caused by gallstones can be recurrent but often do not reappear for several months or years following the first attack.

-As a gallstone flows through the bloodstream, it can become stuck within the bile duct.
-If this occurs, bile can begin to accumulate in the body and cause jaundice to develop.
+If a gallstone becomes stuck within the bile duct, bile can begin to accumulate in the body and cause jaundice to develop.
 Jaundice is a medical condition that results in the yellowing of the skin or eyes.
 As bile accumulates within the body, your urine can appear very dark or stools can appear pale.
 If you develop jaundice, speak with your doctor for further evaluation as this symptom may be indicative of another type of infection.

-If a gallstone becomes stuck within the bile duct, some people might develop an infection referred to as cholangitis, says the University of Maryland Medical Center.
+A gallstone stuck within the bile duct can lead to an infection referred to as cholangitis, says the University of Maryland Medical Center.
 Symptoms of a bile duct infection include nausea, vomiting, fever, chills and severe abdominal pain.
 If you develop such symptoms, seek emergency medical treatment to prevent further complications.
 You could require an antibiotic or alternate medication to resolve this infection.